status-im/docs.status.im/content/tutorials.md

 ### How can I set the text input value?

 You can use `status.components.dispatch` in tandem with the `SET_VALUE` object.
-For instance, if you wanted to sugeest a url, you would do the following: `status.components.dispatch([status.events.SET_VALUE, "@browse url"])}`.
+For instance, if you wanted to suggest a url, you would do the following: `status.components.dispatch([status.events.SET_VALUE, "@browse url"])}`.
 A more complete example is also given alongside.

 ```javascript
 return {markup: status.components.touchable(